danielabar/meblog/src/markdown/rails-postgres-docker.md

 But first, why would you want to use Docker to run your development database rather than simply installing it on your machine?
 There are a few benefits including:

-**Version consistency:** You want everyone on the team to be running the same version locally as what's used in production.
+**Version consistency:** Ideally, everyone on the team is running the same version locally as what's used in production.
 Suppose the production version gets upgraded, then every developer needs to remember to also upgrade their local installation.
-When the service is dockerized and run with Docker Compose, an upgrade just involves bumping the version tag in the docker-compose.yml file and pushing to version control.
+When the service is dockerized and run with Docker Compose, an upgrade just involves updating the image tag in the `docker-compose.yml` file and pushing to version control.
 Next time everyone pulls that change and runs `docker-compose up`, they'll automatically get the upgraded version.
-This also ensures every developer on the team is using the same version, eliminating one potential source of [works on my machine](https://dzone.com/articles/works-on-my-machine) problems.
+Version consistency also eliminates a source of [works on my machine](https://dzone.com/articles/works-on-my-machine) problems.

 **Configuration consistency:** If your project requires some custom database configuration, it can be committed into the project and set in the container with a host mount.
-This leads to faster local setup as compared to adding an instruction in the readme telling each developer to configure their database manually.
+This leads to faster local setup as compared to adding an instruction in the `README.md` telling each developer to configure their database manually.

 **Multiple versions and services:**: For a developer that works on multiple projects, they could be using different database versions and it would be tedious to have to constantly uninstall/re-install versions every time you switch projects.
 Also as you work on multiple projects, each may have different service requirements such as Postgres, MySQL, Elasticsearch, Redis, etc. I'd rather not have all of those always running on my laptop when not needed, or have to remember to start/stop them for each project.
 Using Docker, with Docker Compose simplifies this.